Bridging the gap: How infrastructure can contribute to SDG outcomes

 • Identify: Identify outcomes caused by, contributed to and linked to their infrastructure investors, in relation to the SDGs.

-• Act: Understand the methods by which infrastructure investors can achieve desired SDG outcomes.
+• Implement: Understand the methods by which infrastructure investors can achieve desired SDG outcomes.
 Ensure that outcomes in line with the SDGs are integrated into infrastructure investment processes.

 Definition of Sustainable Development Investing